Skidamek/AutoModpack/README.md

 This isn't just another mod; it's a game-changer for private servers.
 Here's why:

-*   🔌 **Plug N Play:** Install the mod, and you're done!
+*   🔌 **Plug-'n'-Play:** Install the mod, and you're done!
 Live in perfect sync with the server's modpack forever.
 *   🔄 **Seamless Player Updates:** Players get the latest modpack updates automatically, without manual downloads or disruptions.
 *   🚀 **Effortless Admin Management:** Easily manage mods, configs, resource packs, shaders, and more.
 Your modpack, your control.
 *   ⚡️ **Direct & Respectful Downloads:** The mod pulls directly from Modrinth and CurseForge APIs, so mod authors get credit for every download.